gocardless/statesman/README.md

 #### `Machine#transition_to(:state)`
 Transition to the passed state, returning `true` on success.
-Swallows all exceptions and returns false on failure.
+Swallows all Statesman exceptions and returns false on failure.
+(NB. if your guard or callback code throws an exception, it will not be caught.)

 ## Model scopes